marathon-speedrun-developers/devel/nightly.md

 You can read more on our [Confluence](https://marathonspeedrun.atlassian.net/wiki/spaces/AO/overview), and play with these builds on our [Bamboo](https://bamboo.marathonruns.net).
 Additonally, if you encounter any bugs with our builds, put them on our [JIRA](https://jira.marathonruns.net).

-These will eventually be used as part of [Mirata].
+These will eventually be used as part of [Mirata](https://devel.marathonruns.net/mirata).